isomerpages/mol-services/_move-house/03d-community-activities.md

 ---
-title: "Know your neighborhood"
+title: "Explore your neighborhood"
 permalink: /government-services/buying-a-hdb/move-in/activities/
 third_nav_title: 4 things to know before you move in
 ---

-## Know your neighborhood
+## Explore your neighborhood
-Moving in to a new place can be daunting.
 Participating in your community can help you and your family to transit and to get to know your neighbors better.

 ### Find the latest events and programmes at your nearest library